-- Odorant is added at only certain places along the pipeline, so you may not always be able to detect a leak by smell. - Odorant is heavier than air, therefore the strong smell of natural gas does not always mean that methane is present.
-Always use a detection instrument to determine if natural gas is present.
+- Mercaptan is added at only certain areas along the pipeline based on population density, so you may not always be able to detect a leak by smell. - Mercaptan is heavier than air, therefore the strong smell of natural gas does not always mean that methane is present.
+Always use a detection instrument to determine if natural gas is present. - Population density determines the requirement for odorant.